-- 5. If the folder specified in hbase.tmp.dir property on hbase-site.xml does not exist, create that directory with adequate permissions. - 6.
+- 3. Ensure the client side hbase-site.xml matches the server side configuration. - 4.
+If the folder specified in hbase.tmp.dir property on hbase-site.xml does not exist, create that directory with adequate permissions. - 5.
 Set the following porperty in the hbase-site.xml file for all RegionServers, but not on the client side: